-Managers continue to review workforce needs and available skill sets to ensure that adequate staff are assigned to meet the business needs of the agency.
-Offices indicate that the strategies most utilized in this area will be to assign backups for key positions, include these backup responsibilities in their performance plans, restructure jobs, revise functional job descriptions, and, in some instances, involve entryand journey-level positions in senior decision making.
+TCEQ leadership teams review workforce needs and available skill sets to ensure that adequate staff are assigned to meet the business needs of the agency.
+Offices indicate that the strategies most utilized in this area will be to assign backups for key positions, include these backup responsibilities in their performance plans, restructure jobs, revise functional job descriptions, and, in some instances, involve entry-and journey-level positions in senior decision making.
 Managers may also pursue process redesign to improve efficiencies and reduce the risk associated with a potential loss of specialized skill sets.